akoleti/Raneto/example/content/what-is-raneto.md

-/*
-Title: What is Raneto?
+---
+Title: Python Basics
 Sort: 1
-ShowOnHome: true
-*/
+---
 Raneto is a Knowledgebase platform for [Node.js](http://nodejs.org) that uses static [Markdown](http://daringfireball.net/projects/markdown) files to power the knowledgebase.